-Academic sources, also called academic sources, are sources that can include books, academic journal articles, and published expert reports.
-The content of academic sources has generally been peer-reviewed, meaning that it has been reviewed by experts in the field to ensure its accuracy and quality before being published.
-Books usually count as academic sources, but it depends on the type of book.
-Textbooks, encyclopedias, and books published for commercial audiences are often not considered academic.
+Academic sources, also known as scholarly sources, are sources that can include books, academic journal articles, and published expert reports.
+The content of these sources has generally been peer-reviewed, meaning that it has been reviewed by experts in the field to ensure its accuracy and quality before being published.
+Books can count as academic sources, but it depends on the type of book.
+Textbooks, encyclopedias, and books published for commercial audiences are usually not considered academic.

 Additionally, Profs online admissions test tutors provide a great resource for students looking to improve their academic performance.
 The best way to find academic sources is to physically go to the university library, if possible.
-Unfortunately, many students are still confused about what exactly an academic source (or an academic source) is and how best to find one.
-There may be cases in which it is acceptable to use a non-academic source, but these will be special cases and are more common in some academic disciplines than in others.
+Unfortunately, many students are still confused about what an academic source is and how best to find one.
+In some cases, it may be acceptable to use a non-academic source, but these will be special cases and are more common in some academic disciplines than in others.
 This leads many students to use non-academic sources for their essays (usually online sources) without understanding why they are doing the wrong thing or how they could improve their grades by changing the types of sources they use to research and write their essays.

-It's usually a good idea to check with your teacher or tutor first if they're okay with you using non-academic sources.
-This page contains important information about the types of academic sources you should use for your projects.
-In your first year at university, your professors and tutors will likely tell you several times to make sure that you only use academic sources in your essays.
+It's always a good idea to check with your teacher or tutor first if they're okay with you using non-academic sources.
+This page contains important information about the types of academic resources you should use for your projects.
+In your first year at university, your professors and tutors will likely remind you several times to make sure that you only use academic sources in your essays.
 This usually only happens in high-quality journals and university publishers, although many other reputable publishers that usually publish educational and academic texts also have a peer-review process.

-Once you have acquired these skills, you can safely access the Internet and ensure that you don't jeopardize your grades or the quality of your research by relying on inappropriate or inaccurate non-academic sources.
-While it's good practice to ensure that you only use academic sources in your research and essay writing, it's even better to ensure that those sources are peer-reviewed, as this will ensure that they are of higher quality and are widely accepted in your field.
+Once you have acquired these skills, you can safely access the Internet and make sure that you don't jeopardize your grades or the quality of your research by relying on inappropriate or inaccurate non-academic sources.
+While it's good practice to ensure that you only use academic sources in your research and essay writing, it's even better to make sure that those sources are peer-reviewed, as this will guarantee that they are of higher quality and are widely accepted in your field.
 When looking for academic resources for your project or essay, it's important to remember that not all online resources are created equal.
 It's essential to make sure that any online source you use is reliable and trustworthy.
 You should also be aware of any potential bias in the source material you're using.